Why Improving Enterprise Data Transfer Should Start with Integration

 Choose a Data Transfer System that Optimizes Integration Platforms

-After an organization adopts an “API-first” approach to integration by using a hybrid integration platform, it will be much more equipped to solve the problem of legacy data transfer systems.
+After an organization adopts an “API-first” approach to integration by using a hybrid integration platform, it will be better equipped to solve the problem of legacy data transfer systems.
 This is because integration platforms provide a flexible architecture to create and manage data transfer APIs that multiple lines of business can reuse, providing much greater agility and speed for exchanging data.

 1. “Point-and-click” flow creation – Users can easily create data transfer workflows and label according to business use cases.
 These workflows can then be reused for other use cases, enabling fast business process creation.
 No need for coding or scripting.